 In addition, a person suffering from runner’s knee should:

 - Ice the knee to decrease swelling

 - Support the knee with a brace

 Preventing Runner’s Knee

-One of the best ways to prevent runner’s knee is through strength training exercises (see here for a list of suggestions).
+One of the best ways to prevent runner’s knee is through strength training exercises.
 Having stronger muscles surrounding the patella will alleviate the pressure on the kneecaps.

 Strengthening your core is also a good way to prevent putting so much stress on your knees.
 For a list of suggested core exercises, see here.

 And while runner’s knee isn’t a condition that exclusively affects runners, if you are a runner, in addition to strength training, switch your running route to softer surfaces, such as sand, grass, a track, or a treadmill.

 If you’re a cyclist, look into adjusting the height of your saddle.

 Request an Appointment at The Orthopedic Clinic Today